- Essential Nutrients Provided By Fruits

 Benefits Of Eating Fruits During Pregnancy:

-Fruits and vegetable are nutrient dense, and fulfill your and the fetus’ need for the vitamins, minerals, and fiber.
+Fruits and vegetables are nutrient dense, and fulfill your and the fetus’ requirement for the vitamins, minerals, and fiber.
 Here’s how fruits support you:

 - Reduce the risk of heart diseases and some cancers